tfclarkdesigns/Aether-Galaxy/markdown/aether-galaxy-foundational-guidebook.md

 **Climate:** Temperate, alpine
 **Economy:** Large, manufacturing

 A world whose people believe peace endures only through readiness.
 Every citizen serves; every home keeps arms; every border bristles with deterrence.
-Its arms industry rivals that of smaller Commonwealth sectors, and Dominion analysts quietly advise against invasions as simulations label the planet too expensive to pacify.
+Its arms industry rivals that of most Commonwealth sectors, and Dominion analysts quietly advise against invasions as simulations label the planet too expensive to pacify.
 Politically neutral and economically shrewd, Weros trades weapons and expertise to all sides, ensuring that whoever wins, Weros prospers.

 ---
 ## Outer Rim